-/Usershome/User name/.config/SEH Computertechnik GmbH/SEH UTN Manager.ini)
+/User home/User name/.config/SEH Computertechnik GmbH/SEH UTN Manager.ini)

-- The selection list can be edited by administrators. - The selection list can be edited by administrators or by users with write access to the ini-file.
+The selection list can be edited by administrators or by users with write access to the ini-file.
 Users with read-only access to the ini-file cannot edit the selection list and have limited access to SEH UTN Managers functions.